solsol2004/clone-chat-2022/README.md

-#Clone Chat 2022 Update
+# Clone Chat 2022 Update

-This is the first version of clone chat
+This is the first version of clone chat and read this file beforehand.